gaut3/timeflow/README.md

 ## Credits

-Original dataview script by Gaute
+Originally a dataview script that used TimeKeep data for tracking time.
 Converted to Obsidian plugin with full TypeScript implementation with AI

 ## License